Post-hoc Popularity Bias Correction in GNN-based Collaborative Filtering: Methodology

 The denominator is a normalizing factor, and \( \epsilon \) is a small constant added to avoid division by zero.
 Similarly, for each item \( i \), we define:

 We define the popularity direction vector of a node as the difference between its popularity and preference centroids:

 The popularity direction vector captures how popularity pulls the node embeddings away from preferences.
 This vector represents the direction from preference to popularity in embedding space.
-The preference centroid coefficient \(\phi \in [0,1]\) controls the contribution of the preference centroid in the popularity direction.
-In datasets where popularity bias is severe due to heavily skewed data, preference signals may contain unreliable or less meaningful information.
+The preference centroid coefficient \(\phi \in [0,1]\) controls the contribution of the preference centroid in the popularity direction and adjusts for potential noise in the preference centroid.
+In datasets where popularity bias is severe due to heavily skewed data, preference signals may contain unreliable or noisy information.
 In such cases, using a larger $\phi$ may yield a less accurate estimate of the popularity direction, whereas a smaller $\phi$ can provide a more reliable estimation.
-In datasets with more diverse interactions and less popularity, preference signals can be more reliable, and a larger $\phi$ enables a more accurate estimation of the popularity direction.
+In datasets with more diverse interactions and less popularity, preference signals can be more reliable, and a larger $\phi$ enables a more accurate estimate of the popularity direction.